RStangrit/quicknotes_v1/README.md

-# quicknotes_v1
-just a training project that implements the functionality of notes
+Training project that implements the functionality of notes